ksoze84/sokore/README.md

 ### instanceCreated() function

-Optional kore method that is called only once when an instance is created.
+Optional method that is called only once when an instance is created.
 If exists in the instance, this method is called by the useVolKore or useKore hook the first time a component in the application using the hook is effectively mounted and when the instance is "newly created".

-This method has NOT the same behavior as mount callback of a component in React.
+This method has NOT the same behavior as mount callback of a component in React when using useVolKore.
 The only way this method is called again by the hook is by destroying the instance first with destroyInstance().

 ```tsx
 class CountHandler extends Kore<{chairs:number, tables:number, rooms:number}> {